Rune Grammofon celebrate their 100th release with a special compilation album.

 And wait, thatís not all; yet another Supersilent album, “Supersilent 11”, has already been released.
 It consists of further recordings taken from the sessions for “Supersilent 8” (2005).
 Again itís vinyl-only, so again (having gladly pensioned off my decks long ago) Iím unlikely to be reviewing it here.

 Tim’s star ratings;

 JAZZ MANN NEWS

-Steve Crocker of Seven Jazz, Leeds has sent details of the association's concert, festival and workshop programme for the month of September 2015.
+Steve Crocker of Seven Jazz, Leeds has sent details of the association's concert programme for the month of June 2016.

 JAZZ GIGS & EVENTS

 Sunday, May 01, 2016 - Sunday, June 26, 2016